databrary/design/overview.md

 This may also involve partial access, for example to metadata for an object but not its content, or to a restricted portion of a video.

 In particular each object and measurement will be associated with one of the following consent levels:
-* PRIVATE: not released for sharing on Databrary; only accessible to study members
+* PRIVATE: not released for sharing on Databrary; only accessible to volume members
 * SHARED: released to authorized Databrary users, but not available to the public
 * EXCERPTS: certain excerpts from this object may be released publicly if specified
 * DEIDENTIFIED: contains participant data but no personal identifiers; candidate for public release
 * PUBLIC: no participant data and no restrictions on release

-These permissions are intersected with any other permissions that might apply to the object, such as study sharing permissions.
+These permissions are intersected with any other permissions that might apply to the object, such as volume access permissions.

 #### Public Excerpts